KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/docs/ws1-inspect/1github.md

 1. Let's find a repository.
 Search for "KansasCityWomeninTechnology/DrinkOrderApp" using **Search GitHub** in the toolbar at the top of the page.
 Click on the repository result.
    {% hint style='info' %}
 GitHub is a big place!
-Sometimes there are many respositories with the same name.
+Sometimes there are many repositories with the same name.
 In this search we are searching repositories named "DrinkOrderApp" by the user "KansasCityWomeninTechnology".
     {% endhint %}

 1. We see an overview for a repository.
 Let's inspect a little closer.
 GitHub displays information about the repository such as